FormingWorlds/PROTEUS/docs/config.md

 # Configuration file

-PROTEUS accepts config files containing parameters in the format `key = value`.
-Proteus uses [toml](https://toml.io/en/) as the filetype for configuration.
+PROTEUS uses [TOML](https://toml.io/en/) to structure its configuration files.

 All of the parameters required to run the model are listed below with short explanations of their purpose and the values they accept.
 Configuration files can contain blank lines.
 Comments are indicated with a `#` symbol.
+Whitespace indentation is purely stylistic.

-Not all of these parameters will be used, depending on the configuration, but they must all be passed via the config file.
+Not all of these parameters will be used, depending on the configuration, but they must all be provided.

 ## Adding a new parameter